-The COSMOS team and collaborators received a $1.25 NSF Grant from the Spectrum Innovation Initiative: National Radio Dynamic Zones (SII-NRDZ) program, titled “Spectrum Sharing via Consumption Models and Telemetry – Prototyping and Field Testing in an Urban FCC Innovation Zone.”
-COSMOS co-PI Prof. Gil Zussman (Columbia) is the project PI, and to co-PIs include COSMOS PI and PD Prof. Dipankar Raychaudhuri and Ivan Seskar (Rutgers) along with Professors Carlos Enrique Caicedo Bastidas (Syracuse), Tingjun Chen (Duke), Barry Gross and Fred Moshary (City College of New York), and Kyle Jamieson (Princeton).
+The COSMOS team and collaborators received a $1.25M NSF Grant from the Spectrum Innovation Initiative: National Radio Dynamic Zones (SII-NRDZ) program, titled “Spectrum Sharing via Consumption Models and Telemetry – Prototyping and Field Testing in an Urban FCC Innovation Zone.”
+COSMOS co-PI Prof. Gil Zussman (Columbia) is the project PI, and the co-PIs include COSMOS PIs Prof. Dipankar Raychaudhuri and Ivan Seskar (Rutgers), Prof. Carlos Enrique Caicedo Bastidas (Syracuse), Prof. Tingjun Chen (Duke), Prof. Barry Gross and Fred Moshary (City College of New York), and Prof. Kyle Jamieson (Princeton).